Ebi-manoj/DSA/DSA.md

 A segment tree is a binary tree used for storing intervals or segments.
 It allows querying which segments contain a given point.

 ---

+## GRAPH DATA STRUCTURES

+A graph in data structure is a way to show how things are connected.
+Think of it like a map of roads connecting different cities.
+In a graph, the cities are called "nodes" or "vertices," and the roads are called "edges."
+Graphs help us understand how things are linked together and how they interact.

+#### TYPES OF GRAPH

+- Directed graph

+In a directed graph, edges have a direction, meaning they go from one node to another in a specific way.

+- Undirected graph

+In an undirected graph, edges do not have a direction.
+They simply connect two nodes without any particular order.

+- Weighted Graph

+In a weighted graph, edges have weights or costs associated with them.
+These weights can represent distances, costs, or any other metric.

+- Unweighted graph

+In an unweighted graph, all edges have the same weight, typically considered as 1.

+- Cyclic graph

+A cyclic graph contains at least one cycle, meaning you can start at a node and follow a path that leads back to the same node

+- Acyclic graph

+An acyclic graph does not contain any cycles.

+- Connected graph

+A connected graph has a path between every pair of nodes.

+- Disconnected graph

+A disconnected graph has at least one pair of nodes with no path between them.

+#### Representations of Graph Data Structure

+- Adjacency Matrix

+An adjacency matrix is a 2D array used to represent a graph.
+Each cell in the matrix indicates whether an edge exists between a pair of vertices.
+If an edge exists, the cell contains a value (typically 1 for unweighted graphs or the weight of the edge for weighted graphs); otherwise, it contains 0.

+- Adjacency List

+An adjacency list is an array of lists.
+The array's indices represent the vertices, and each element in the array is a list of vertices adjacent to the vertex at that index.